LiamYork9/LiamYork9.github.io/README.md

 ## Blights Grasp
 ![BlightsGrasp](BlightGrasp2.png)

 2024-2025 SAU GameDev Senior Project.
-I worked as the Design Lead on this project helping form the pitch, creating a design doc, scoping our project and helping road map our plan.
+On this team of 12 I was the Design Lead for this project helping form the pitch, creating a design doc, scoping our project and helping road map our plan.
 I also programmed the player movement, camera system, and controller support as well as helping with the combat system and creating our enemy encounters and levels.
+I worked on our steam page and achieved our release deadline of 4/29/25.

 Steam Page: <https://store.steampowered.com/app/3470150/Blights_Grasp/>

 ## Stop the Slimes
 ![StS](Slime.png)

+June 2025 Pre early access launch.
+I worked as a designer on this project and worked on the game balance and flow.
+Tested and tweaked all the towers, enemies and levels to see how they felt, adjusting all kinds of values from enemy speed to how much damage a tower deals.

 Steam Page: <https://store.steampowered.com/app/2659530/Stop_The_Slimes/>